TandonDevOps/IndraABM/tutorial/tutorial_video_script.md

 MAX_TOL = 0.9
 ```

-One thing to mention here is that we don't assign a single tolerance rate for all agents.
+One thing to mention here is that we don't assign a uniform tolerance rate for all agents.
 Instead, we have a default
 tolerance rate and assign values in the manner of gauss distribution around it to the agents.

 ```